tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_3.md

 ```
 The _'A_ is the generic aggregate type the event is associated to.

-Example of implementation relate to the TodoAggregate members _Add_ and _Remove_:
+This is an example of a concrete implementation ov event relate to the TodoAggregate members _Add_ and _Remove_:

 ```Fsharp
     type TodoEvent =